Ordinary Days (film)

-Ordinary Days is a Canadian dramatic thriller film released in 2017.
+Ordinary Days is a 2017 Canadian dramatic thriller film.
 Directed by Kris Booth, Renuka Jeyapalan and Jordan Canning, the film centres on the mysterious disappearance of Cara Cook (Jacqueline Byers), telling the story from three different perspectives.

 Canning directs the first segment, which centres on Cara's parents Rich (Richard Clarkin) and Marie (Torri Higginson); Booth directs the second segment centring on Jonathan Brightbill (Michael Xavier), the police officer investigating Cara's disappearance; Jeyapalan directs the third, which reveals the story from Cara's own perspective.
 The cast also includes Joris Jarsky, Jefferson Brown and Daniel Kash.